 - a.
-The state of Florida's Florida PRIME Fund. - b.
-Direct obligations of the United States government. - c.
-Obligations of United States government agencies such as the Government National Mortgage Association.
+The state of Florida's Local Government Investment Pool, known as Florida PRIME. - b.
+Direct obligations of the US government.

-- d.
+- c.
+Obligations of US government agencies such as the Government National Mortgage Association. - d.
 Obligations of US government sponsored agencies (instrumentalities) such as the Federal Farm Credit System Banks, Freddie Mac (Federal Home Loan Mortgage Corporation), the Federal Home Loan Banks, or Fannie Mae (Federal National Mortgage Association). - e.
 Interest bearing time deposits or savings accounts in qualified public depositories as defined in Section 280.02 Florida Statutes. - f.
-United States Securities and Exchange Commission registered money market funds with the highest credit quality ratings from a nationally recognized rating agency. - g.
-Securities of, or other interests in, any open-end or closed-end management type investment company or investment trust registered under the Investment Company Act of 1940, as amended, provided the portfolio of such investment company or investment trust is limited to United States government obligations and to repurchase agreements fully collateralized by United States Government obligations and provided such investment company or investment trust takes delivery of such collateral either directly or through an authorized custodian. - h.
+US Securities and Exchange Commission registered money market funds with the highest credit quality ratings from a nationally recognized rating agency. - g.
+Securities of, or other interests in, any open-end or closed-end management type investment companies or investment trusts registered under the Investment Company Act of 1940 as amended, provided the portfolio is limited to obligations of the US government or its agencies and instrumentalities, and to repurchase agreements fully collateralized by such investments, provided the investment company or investment trust takes delivery of the collateral either directly or through an authorized custodian. - h.
 Other investments authorized for the BOCC by law, county ordinance, or resolution.